dictcp/uplex-varnish-k8s-ingress/README.md

         Varnish.
-  * If there is no valid Ingress definition (none has been defined since the Varnish instance started, or the only valid definition was deleted), then Varnish generates a synthetic 404 Not Found response for every request.
+  * If there is no valid Ingress definition (none has been defined since the Varnish instance started, or the only valid definition was deleted), then Varnish generates a synthetic 503 Service Not Available response for every request.